MrJSwotinsky/Python/Unit_0_Programming_Languages_and_a_Reintroduction_to_Python/Daily_Assignments/Unit_0_Assignment_10_Due_Mon_Sept_23_Lab_1_Debugging.md

 ```
 21. Attempt to run your code...An error should occur.
 22. In a comment below the code, describe what happened.
+23. Save your work and upload it to a new GitHub folder in your portfolio, title `Labs`